thesps/ned_experiment/Home.md

 *Nb: to avoid bias, you should always use settings that ensure that the dead-time fraction is kept at zero for this part of the exercise.*

+Using your results, propose a set of trigger settings that give a stable data rate of 5 MB per run.

 ## Part 2 - Deadtime characterisation

 It's important to know the level of deadtime for the possible different trigger conditions that can be applied.
 Start by considering the following: